Facepunch/chippy-docs/docs/Tutorials/pattern.md

 <img src="https://files.facepunch.com/ryleigh/1b0611b1/Photo_2019-08-06_8_14_23_PM.jpg" width="300"/>

-??? info "This is the entire json file for our example pattern, located at `octopus/pattern/simplePattern.json`"
+??? info "The entire json file for our example pattern, located at `octopus/pattern/simplePattern.json`"
-	When the pattern wants to refer to the bullet, since it's in the same json object (the braces that enclose the whole file) it can simply use `.bullet`, though `octopus/pattern/simplePattern.bullet` would work as well.
+	When the pattern refers to the bullet, it can simply use `.bullet` since it's in the same json object (the braces that enclose the whole file), though `octopus/pattern/simplePattern.bullet` would work as well.
 Any name can be used instead of "bullet".
 	```json
 	{
 	  "simpleAttack": {